Description

 Fruit: Seed capsule.

-Leaves: Green, lance-shaped, in pairs, clasping and surrounding its stem on opposite
+Leaves: Green, in pairs, clasping and surrounding the stem on opposite sides.

 Roots: Fibrous, not invasive.